IsmaTor/S5-DICE-GAME/README.md

 	- Now it only allows 5 attempts to login, otherwise the account is blocked for a certain time.
 	- Possibility of logging in at the administrator level and performing administrator actions.
 	- An administrator cannot play or modify players and a user cannot act as an administrator.
+	- An administrator can remove players and himself.